tenzir/tenzir/web/docs/understand/data-model/taxonomies.md

 We could add [yet another data model](https://xkcd.com/927/), but our goal is that you pick one that you know already or like best.
 We envision a thriving community around taxonomization, as exemplified with the [OCSF][ocsf].
-With VAST, we aim for leveraging the taxonomy of your choice.
+With Tenzir, we aim for leveraging the taxonomy of your choice.
 There are currently two mechanisms for this purpose:

 - [Concept](#concepts): a field mapping/alias that lazily resolves at query time
 - [Model](#models): a set of concepts that in sum describe a specific entity